-This book's cover has a bonsai tree on it.
-I chose it to represent elegance and simplicity, as these qualities make Clojure such an attractive language.
+The cover of this book has a bonsai tree on it.
+I chose it to represent elegance and simplicity, because these qualities make Clojure such an attractive language.
 A good software project is like a bonsai.
 You have to meticulously craft it to take the shape you want, and the tool you use should make it a pleasant experience.
 I hope to convince you here that Clojure is that tool.